aoriens/news-service/README.md

 - `last_name` - the user's last name.
 This is to be used in case of a single-component name.
 A string, required.
 - `avatar` - the user's avatar image.
 A [CreateImage](#CreateImage), optional.

+### Draft

+A draft of a news entry.
+Fields:

+- `draft_id` - an identifier of the draft.
+An integer, required.
+- `title` - the news title.
+A string, required.
+- `text` - the news body text.
+It is considered as a plain Unicode text.
+  A string, required.
+- `author` - the news author.
+An [Author](#Author), required.
+- `category` - the news category.
+A [Category](#Category), required.
+- `photo` - the main illustration photo URI for the news.
+A string, required.
+- `photos` - additional illustration URIs.
+An array of strings, required.
+- `tags` - tags for the news.
+An array of [Tag](#Tag) objects, required.

 ### News